canonical/identity-platform-docs/DOCS/kratos-how-to-use-local-idp.md

 ![Alt]( https://raw.githubusercontent.com/canonical/canonical-identity-platform-docs/main/Diagram_sources/idp_secure_account_mfa.png "Set up MFA")

-It is also recommended that each user generates backup codes, so that they can be used as a fallback 2fa method in case the TOTP device is unavailable:
+It is also recommended that each user generates backup codes, so that they can be used as a fallback 2fa method in case the TOTP device is unavailable.
+To generate them, go to `https://<traefik-public-ip>/<model-name>-identity-platform-login-ui-operator/ui/setup_backup_codes`:

 ![Alt]( https://raw.githubusercontent.com/canonical/canonical-identity-platform-docs/main/Diagram_sources/idp_backup_codes.png "Generate backup codes")